TeamCity Roadmap

 While everything we develop appears in both the on-premises and cloud versions of the product, TeamCity Cloud has a number of additional features on its own roadmap:

-• New agent types: ARM-based agents and macOS with Apple Silicon (M1 chips).
-Developing
+• macOS agents with Apple Silicon (M1 chips) Developing

 • Integration with other JetBrains products Designing